Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20230328-intro-to-python-3/lesson.md

     2.718281828459045

-Packages can thus be used to distribute specific numbers in addition to helpful functions!
+Packages can thus be used to distribute specific values in addition to helpful functions!

 ---
 ## P1.
 Practice